magicleap/ml1-spectator-mode/Documentation/SpectatorModeDemoScene.md

 ### iOS
 1. This project uses KlakNDI to stream, iOS requires the  NDI Advanced SDK to build on Xcode.
 Please download and install the [NDI Advanced SDK](https://www.ndi.tv/sdk/#download) for iOS in advance of building.
-2. Ensure you've downloaded the ARKit Package and selected it under Player Settings > XR Plug-in Managment.
+2. Ensure you've downloaded the ARKit Package and selected it under Player Settings > XR Plug-in Management.
 3. Make sure your player settings are set to:
     * iOS: arm64, Metal
     * iOS > Other Settings > Camera Usage Description: "Camera Needed for AR"